 A terrifying part about Resident Evil is the unknown.
 Players don’t know what’s on the other side of the door.
 That is why the door animations in the Resident Evil series are brilliant.
 It adds a lot of tension and suspense, especially if players are running low on ammunition and health.
 Even when players think they are safe, monsters could burst through the windows at any time, such as the infamous hallway scene with the Cerberus (zombie dogs).
 This jump scare has scared essentially everyone who has ever played the original Resident Evil.

 Perhaps the most appealing part of the game is the mystery behind the mansion.
 As players venture through the mansion and read many notes and diary entries, they will begin to piece together what happened to everyone.
 Eventually, players discover who is truly behind all the monstrosities in one of the most subtle, yet amazing reveals in all of video games.
 It’s probably not a mystery today as the antagonist of the first game has been a major antagonist for years.
 Plus even people who have never played Resident Evil know all about the Umbrella Corporation.
 But for the time, this game had an excellent mystery.

-In the next installment of the series, Resident Evil 7: Biohazard, it appears Capcom has finally listened to the fans by returning the series to its horror roots.
-With so many companies and global conflicts in previous games, Capcom is returning the series to a more subtle setting, another creepy mysterious mansion.
-The protagonist Ethan also does not appear to have any special skills compared to the usual protagonists like Chris and Leon.
-Fans of the series have been introduced to the new cannibalistic Baker family, but much has been left to mystery.
-Hopefully, Capcom can capture the same horror players felt the first time they stepped into the Spencer Mansion all those terrifying years ago.
+In Resident Evil 7: Biohazard, Capcom finally listened to the fans by returning the series to its horror roots.
+With so many companies and global conflicts in previous games, Capcom returned the series to a more subtle setting, another creepy mysterious mansion as fans of the series were introduced to the new cannibalistic Baker family,.
+Hopefully, Capcom will continue to capture the same horror players felt the first time they stepped into the Spencer Mansion all those terrifying years ago.